Skip to main content

 Selection Criteria for Applicant Tracking Systems

-Core ATS Functionalities (25% of final score): For an applicant tracking system to land a place in my initial list, it needed to fulfill the following basic functionalities:
+Core ATS Functionalities (25% of total score): For an applicant tracking system to land a place in my initial list, it needed to fulfill the following basic functionalities:

 • Job posting tools to help you advertise positions across multiple platforms